Help

 DIY ECU PCB

-What Components and Tools Are Needed for an Arduino-Based ECU?
+What Components and Tools Are Needed for a DIY ECU Arduino Project?

 Initiating your own ECU PCB construction requires a careful selection of appropriate tools and electronic components.
 Given the hobbyist nature of this project, the focus will be on utilizing an Arduino as the central microcontroller due to its affordability, user-friendliness, and extensive community support for open-source engine control applications.